fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

 = Unreleased =
+* Added: Support for express payment buttons for plugin "WooCommerce Stripe Gateway" by WooCommerce.
 * Improved: Change the way plugin compatibility classes are loaded.

 = 1.2.7 - 2021-08-09 =